-[Flex Tip: Before caulking your home windows, remove any old caulk.
+Flex Tip: Before caulking your home windows, remove any old caulk.
 You can scrape it off with a razor, or you can buy a caulk removal tool from your nearby home improvement store.
-Make sure that the surface is dry and clean of dirt, grease, or oil.]
+Make sure that the surface is dry and clean of dirt, grease, or oil.

 Flex Shot can be used to caulk your home windows from the inside and outside.
 Cut the extension tube with sharp, high-quality scissors.
-Now that you have a clean surface, from a 45 degree angle, press the nozzle into the joint or seam where the window and wall meet.
-Flex Shot will come out in a perfect bead.
+Now that you have a clean surface, from a 45-degree angle, press the nozzle into the joint or seam where the window and wall meet.
+If it is divided into four pieces, apply Flex Shot to each of the four pieces.
 Make sure you don’t miss any areas.

 After caulking your window, run your index finger along the caulk to make sure it fills every crack along the window.
 Grab a paper towel to wipe away any extra caulk as quickly as possible (within 20 minutes from applying).
 Use this for both inside and outside of the windows.

 You can use Flex Shot over and over again.
 When using standard caulk, any leftovers will harden and end up getting trashed.
 But with Flex Shot, just leave a small bead (approximately 1/8”) sticking out of the top of the nozzle.
 When you’re ready to reuse the can, pull out the bead of dried product and use Flex Shot again.